 As a software cryptographic module, there are no physical protection mechanisms implemented.
 The module must rely on the physical characteristics of host systems, which were not tested as part of this FIPS 140-2 validation.
-NSVLE has been tested on two HP Storage CLIM hardware platforms, which are HP ProLiant class servers.
+NSVLE has been tested on the HP Storage CLIM hardware platform, which is a HP ProLiant class server.
 The physical boundary of the cryptographic module is the HP ProLiant chassis, which encloses the complete set of hardware and software, including the operating system and the module.
 See Figure 2 below for a block diagram of a ProLiant host system.